religion mythology archaeology history

 Richard Pietschmann, a professor of Egyptology at the University of Göttingen."

-archaeologist, Egyptologist and Keeper of the Department of Oriental Antiquities in the British Museum.
-The
+Egyptologist and Keeper of the Department of Oriental Antiquities in the British Museum.
+The creator of the

-creator of the first alphabetically arranged Egyptian dictionary, Dr. Birch also was the founder of the
+first alphabetically arranged Egyptian dictionary, Dr. Birch also was the founder of the prestigious and

-prestigious and influential Society of Biblical Archaeology, to which belonged many other notables in the
+influential Society of Biblical Archaeology, to which belonged many other notables in the fields of

-fields of archaeology, Assyriology, Egyptology and so on.
-Much more about Massey's longterm personal
+archaeology, Assyriology, Egyptology and so on.
+Much more about Massey's longterm personal relationship with

 as well as Dr. Birch's protégé Assyriologist Dr. Theophilus Goldridge Pinches (1856-1934).
 Massey's work was